-- Video record the video and any embedded audio coming into the Video In BNC, depending on the audio source. - Audio record the digital audio coming into the AES ports orthe embedded audio on the Video In BNC, depending on the audio source. - 6.
+- Video record the video and any embedded audio coming into the Video In BNC, depending on the audio source. - Key record the alpha signal coming into the associated Video In BNC. - Audio record the digital audio coming into the the embedded audio on the Video In BNC, depending on the audio source. - 6.
 In the New Clip area, enter a name for the clip in the Clip Name field.